softchris/golang-book/01-basics/03-if-and-else/README.md

    Above, the expression will evaluate to true, thanks to the negation with `!`.

-## Assignment - create a program that tests your boolean logic
+## Assignment - create a program that tests your Boolean logic

+In this assignment, you are creating a program that tests out various Boolean logic.

 1. Create a file *main.go* and give it the following content: